tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 The ability to request one or more tickets is useful for a variety of purposes:

-- Parallel HTTP connections: To minimize ticket reuse while still improving performance, it may be useful to use multiple separate tickets when opening parallel connections.
-If servers do not vend more than one ticket, clients are forced to restrict the number of parallel connections or re-use tickets.
+- Parallel HTTP connections: To minimize ticket reuse while still improving performance, it may be useful to use multiple, distinct tickets when opening parallel connections.
+Clients must therefore bound the number of parallel connections they initiate by the number of tickets in their possession, or risk ticket re-use.
 - Connection racing: Happy Eyeballs V2 {{RFC8305}} describes techniques for performing connection racing.
 The Transport Services Architecture implementation from {{I-D.brunstrom-taps-impl}} also describes how connections may race across interfaces and address families.
 In cases where clients have early data to send and want to minimize or avoid ticket re-use, unique tickets for each unique connection attempt are useful.
+Moreover, as some servers may implement single-use tickets (and even session ticket encryption keys), distinct tickets will be needed to prevent premature ticket invalidation by racing.
 - Connection priming: In some systems, connections may be primed or bootstrapped by a centralized service or daemon for faster connection establishment.
 Requesting tickets on demand allows such services to vend tickets to clients to use for accelerated handshakes with early data.
 (Note that